pandemic babies who are now toddlers playing together

 Social Exposure Outings

 These are outings where you and your toddler are around other people, but there is little pressure to interact with others directly.
 But, your toddler gets the chance to observe other people and learn that these scenarios are safe.
-Examples of low pressure outings and activities to start out with include the following;
+Examples of low-pressure outings and activities to start with include the following;

 • Trips to the grocery store